-The 1098-T form is an annual statement that reports the amount of tuition billed during the previous calendar year.
+The 1098-T form is an annual statement that reports the amount of qualified education expenses paid during the calendar year.
 The purpose of the form is to assist in determining eligibility for certain education-related tax credits under the US Treasury Taxpayer Relief Act of 1997.

-• Forms will be mailed on January 31 from the Accounting Office to the address on file.
-If you have not received your 2018 form by February 15, 2019, contact the Office of Accouning for a duplicate form.
+- Forms will be mailed on January 31 from the Accounting Office to the address on file.
+If you have not received your tax for form by February 15, contact the Office of Accounting for a duplicate form.

-• Students must have a valid social security number and address on file in the Registrar’s Office by December 1, 2018 in order for a 1098-T to be issued.
+- Students must have a valid social security number and address on file in the Registrar’s Office by December 15 of the prior year, in order for a 1098-T to be issued.

-Meredith College is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.
+- Meredith College is unable to provide you with individual tax advice.
+Should you have questions, please seek the counsel of an informed tax preparer or advisor.

 Form W-2 is a statement of wages and earnings, issued by the Office of Human Resources for employees, including student workers.
 For questions regarding this form, please contact the Office of Human Resources.